How to preview images in Ranger file manager with iTerm and Tmux

 :wq!

-And lastly I would recomend to edit ~/.config/ranger/rifle.conf file because html files were opened by elinks by default.
-I have changed it to vim editor.
+And lastly I would recommend editing the ~/.config/ranger/rifle.conf file because HTML files were opened by elinks by default.
+I have changed it to the vim editor.

-Please add one line of code at the very begining in this file: ~/.config/ranger/rifle.conf
+Please add one line of code at the very beginning of this file: ~/.config/ranger/rifle.conf

 1